 5. Develop a Method for Tracking Action Items

-Whether it’s during the onsite visit or afterwards, there will be a number of items which the auditor may ask for more information on, such as logs, files, reports, etc. Most organizations will utilize Excel or other GRC software, but at KirkpatrickPrice, we’ve develop our own online tool for tracking action items.
+Whether it’s during the onsite visit or afterward, there will be a number of items that the auditor may ask for more information on, such as logs, files, reports, etc. Most organizations will utilize Excel or other GRC software, but at KirkpatrickPrice, we’ve developed our own online tool for tracking action items.
 Using a tool like KirkpatrickPrice’s Online Audit Manager can facilitate the process through various time statuses and compliance frameworks.

 Have more questions about our audit process?
 Want more information on how to prepare for your next onsite visit?
 We’re here to help!
 Contact us today to speak to one of our Information Security Specialists.